 - Developing, adopting, and enforcing effective building codes and standards

 - Engineering roads and bridges to withstand earthquakes

 - Wildfire Mitigation

 - Developing and implementing a plan in your business or community to reduce your susceptibility to hazards

 You can learn more about mitigation by viewing FEMA's web site on Mitigation; however, state-specific information is contained in this webpage and its counterpart links noted in the sidebar.
-The major areas are Mitigation Planning, Mitigation Grant Programs, Mitigation Grant Assistance, Project Impact, and Publications.
+The major areas are Mitigation Planning, Mitigation Grant Programs, and Publications.
 Within these sections, you will find what types of assistance is available, how to apply, how to manage awarded funds, etc.